Stanford Essays Examples – Introduction

 Stanford Essay Examples #4

 Change does not happen without courage.
-I wish I could have witnessed the courage it took for the four A&T students sit in at the Woolworth’s counter in my hometown, Greensboro, North Carolina.
+I wish I could have witnessed the courage it took for the four A&T students sit in at the Woolworth’s counter in my hometown.
 I want to see the light overcoming darkness that created a change to last forever.

 These Stanford essays examples show what each writer cares about.
 They also illustrate how these students connect with the world around them.
 In each of the above Stanford essays examples, the reader learns more about what the writers are passionate about as well as what they value: perseverance, courage, justice, and beauty.